1. Fermi’s Paradox: Scientists

 “Miller-Urey” experiments created life in a test tube in 1952.
 The Miller-Urey ‘primordial

 soup’ consisted of hydrogen, methane, and ammonia.
-Methane and ammonia are both
+However, the majority of methane and ammonia in the universe comes from the

 waste products of LIVING things.
-Very little of it is found in non-biologic formations, and none is found in the sediment layers that predate life.
+Did my science teachers know that and forget to tell me?
+Very little of it is found in non-biologic formations, and none is found in the sediment layers that predate life on earth.
 That's kind of like starting with some eggs and saying, "Watch me make a chicken."

 3. Amino acids have a ‘twist,’